 There is evidence that relatively early treatment (within months) gives a better outcome in terms of improvement in vision.
-Patients who have reasonable vision before surgery have a better chance of having visual improvement than those who do not.
 Studies have shown, however, that vision improvement may be possible in some patients with long-standing macular holes.

 What does the operation involve?